Dipto9999/Baccarat_Card_Game/README.md

 ## Setup

 To play the game, ensure that **Golang** is installed on your system.
-You can check if **Golang** is installed by running the following command:
+You can check if **Golang** is installed by running the following command :

 ```
 go version